-If you are not able to avoid or barricade yourself from an active shooter, confronting should be your last resort.
-If you need to confront an active shooter, remember that there is no single procedure that can be recommended in this situation.
+If you are not able to avoid or barricade yourself from an active shooter/assailant, confronting may be the only option.
+If you need to confront an active shooter/assailant, remember that there is no single procedure that can be recommended in this situation.
 If applicable, please keep the following recommendations in mind:

-- o Remain quiet or "play dead" to avoid detection. - Attempt to quickly overpower the shooter with force in the most violent manner possible. - o If you are with other people, work as a collective group to overcome the shooter. - o Throw anything you can at the shooter to overcome him/her.
+- o Remain quiet or "play dead" to avoid detection. - o Attempt to quickly overpower the shooter/ assailant with force in the most violent manner possible. - o If you are with other people, work as a collective group to overcome the shooter. - Throw anything you can at the shooter to overcome him/her.
 This includes chairs, books, desks, etc.

-As a general practice, you should check with your campus WVATs regarding the preferred Active Shooter protocol for your campus.
+As a general practice, you should check with your campus WVATs regarding the preferred Active Shooter/ assailant protocol for your campus.

-During an active shooter incident, employees are expected to keep themselves safe by using either the Run-Hide-Fight or Avoid-Barricade-Confront protocols.
+During an active shooter/assailant incident, employees are expected to keep themselves safe by using either the Run-Hide-Fight or Avoid-Barricade-Confront protocols.
 There is no expectation to save others around you, although if possible, we hope that you will be able to aid others.